vioxcd/tsmd/README.md

 ## What I do.

+1. First try (26 Apr)
-1. Load all the data (from json to dict) and figure out the keys (schema)
+    - Load all the data (from json to dict) and figure out the keys (schema)
-2. Figure out the ordering of dates between the file; one has weird order (swapped earliest and latest record) and another two are duplicated
+    - Figure out the ordering of dates between the file; one has weird order (swapped earliest and latest record) and another two are duplicated
-3. I suspect there are some periods that are missing, so next, I join all the file and turn it into flat file format (csv)
+    - I suspect there are some periods that are missing, so next, I join all the file and turn it into flat file format (csv)
+2. Second try (14 May)
+    - Turns out my dumped csv are duplicated in most entries because of a bug, so I ended up debugging. it works now!
+    - Added an easily-runnable ETL script (just add more session data to the root path); I use nbconvert with tags! (more info [here](https://stackoverflow.com/a/48084050/8996974))